fj-navarro/frontiers_blog/content/posts/vendor-lock-in-and-how-to-avoid-transformation-overdependence/index.md

 ### 4. **Platform Lock-In**

-**Description:** Platform lock-in occurs when a business relies heavily on a specific platform for its core operations, making it difficult to switch to another platform without significant disruption.
+Platform lock-in occurs when a business relies heavily on a specific platform for its core operations, making it difficult to switch to another platform without significant disruption.

 **Example:** A company using a vendor-specific software development platform with custom-built applications that are not portable to other platforms.